Cornelius M. Kerwin

 A nationally recognized specialist in public policy and the regulatory process, Dr. Kerwin is actively engaged in research and periodically teaches courses in administrative process, policy implementation, and American government.
 He founded AU’s Center for the Study of Rulemaking and is the author of Rulemaking: How Government Agencies Write Law and Make Policy and co-author of How Washington Works: The Executive’s Guide to Government.

 Dr. Kerwin is a fellow of the National Academy of Public Administration; a former president of the National Association of Schools of Public Affairs and Administration; and founding chair of the Section on Public Law and Administration of the American Society for Public Administration.
-He received degrees from American University (BA), the University of Rhode Island (MA in political science), and Johns Hopkins University (PhD in political science).
+He received degrees from American University (BA), the University of Rhode Island (MA, political science), and Johns Hopkins University (PhD, political science).

-Dr. Kerwin is a member of the board of directors of the American Council on Education (ACE), the National Association of Independent Colleges and Universities (NAICU), and the Greater Washington Board of Trade.
+Dr. Kerwin is a member of the board of directors of the American Council on Education (ACE), National Association of Independent Colleges and Universities (NAICU), Greater Washington Board of Trade, and DC Chamber of Commerce.
 He is the chair (academic year 2013-2014) of the Board of Trustees of the Consortium of Universities of the Washington Metropolitan Area and chair of the Patriot League Council of Presidents.
 He was named a 2009 Washingtonian of the Year by Washingtonian magazine in its January 2010 issue.
 He was also named to the inaugural Irish Education 100 List, compiled by the Irish Voice and comprised of the 100 most influential Irish educators at colleges and universities throughout the United States and Canada.

 Before retiring in 2007, Dr. Kerwin's wife, Ann (BA 1971), was the director of Human Resources at the Corcoran Gallery of Art, one of the nation's oldest museums.